IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 to a relevant tabular file and select "Data Subset" in the dropdown menu, which will open a new window that is powered by TwoRavens for you to create your subset.
 For more information on `TwoRavens <http://guides.dataverse.org/en/latest/user/data-exploration/tworavens.html>`_ please read their `documentation <http://guides.dataverse.org/en/latest/user/data-exploration/tworavens.html>`_.
-Furthermore, within the "Download" button for tabular data you will find additional options including downloading: in the original file format, RDATA Format, Variable Metadata, Data Subset (as described earlier) and Data File Citation (currently in either RIS format or EndNote XML).
+Furthermore, within the "Download" button for tabular data you will find additional options including downloading: in the original file format, RDATA Format, Variable Metadata (`DDI Codebook <http://www.ddialliance.org/Specification/DDI-Codebook/>`_ XML file), Data Subset (as described earlier) and Data File Citation (currently in either RIS format or EndNote XML).

 Geospatial
 --------------------